With the temperatures dropping my winter home maintenance checklist will ensure your place is ready for the cold!

 While you’re in home maintenance mode, it’s always a great time to check smoke detectors, fire alarms and carbon monoxide detectors to ensure proper working order and replace batteries.
 If they’re on your maintenance list, you’ll never have to worry about that dreaded beeping noise in the middle of the night, nor will you need to worry about whether or not they’re working properly.
 We have a carbon monoxide detector on each level, along with one near our gas fireplace.
 Since we don’t tend to open windows in the winter months, this becomes even more important as we run our fireplace, stove, etc. more frequently without fresh airflow.
 Now is also a good time to have your fireplace cleaned, regardless of whether or not your have wood-burning or gas.
 Although there are typically less safety issues with gas fireplaces, there could be debris blocking your chimney.

-Keep an eye on large trees.
+Keep an eye on large trees on your property.
 We recently had an ice storm, and before the storm approached, we walked our property to see if there were any weak branches that needed to be cut.
 Fortunately we only had one 10-12 foot (unreachable) branch that was broken, and sure enough it came down during the storm.
 Because of it’s size, we weren’t worried about house damage, but you want to be aware of this possibility.
 If you get a large snowstorm, it may also make sense to brush off leaves with a broom to relieve some of the burden on the branches.
 This can also help ensure none come crashing onto your house.

 Another task required of those with lots of trees on the property: Make sure your fall leaves haven’t clogged your downspouts.
 It seems like in Omaha, we clean up “all” of our leaves, and yet for several more weeks, we seem to be battling them everywhere.
-Make sure leaves haven’t returned to your spouts, even when you think everything has been cleared.
+Make sure fall leaves haven’t returned to your spouts, even when you think everything has been cleared.
 We have large trees, multiple rooflines, and some shingled and metal areas on our roof in the front of our home.
 When we first moved in, the inspector cautioned us about the metal roof over our porch leading to our walkway, particularly in winter because snow and ice can so easily slide off it onto people below.
 A few years back, Kurtis actually created this drain block to keep leaves out since we were constantly battling oak leaves in the drain and a clogged spout.
 He bought some grated metal, cut it to fit, and then affixed it to the drain.
 It’s worked wonders since and ensures proper drainage occurs!